aultimus/foobarcat-homepage/_posts/2025-07-21-baconometer.md

 ## Introduction

 The Baconometer is a playful yet technically interesting web app that answers the question: _how connected are two actors through shared films?_ Inspired by the "Six Degrees of Kevin Bacon" game, the app computes the shortest path of collaboration between actors using movie credits.
-At the time of writing the baconometer is hosted [here] (https://baconometer.foobarcat.com).
+At the time of writing the baconometer is hosted [here](https://baconometer.foobarcat.com) and the code is available [here](https://github.com/aultimus/baconometer).
 The baconometer is inspired by venerable [oracle of bacon](https://oracleofbacon.org/).

 This post outlines how the Baconometer was designed and built - from database selection, and service development to deployment strategy.